-There is no telling if Deutsche Bank or some other troubled bank is going to fail and set off a new daisy-chain.
+There is no telling if Deutsche Bank or some other troubled bank is going to fail and set off a new daisy chain.
 We can only say with certainty some smart people seem pretty worried about it.
-DB shares are trading well below the 2008 crisis lows, and the price of DB credit default swaps have risen dramatically.
+DB shares are trading well below the 2008 crisis lows, and the price of DB credit default swaps has risen dramatically.

-If it turns out Farage is right and the EU dies, markets won’t have much trouble finding the right answer with regard to the value of the euro.
+If it turns out Farage is right and the EU dies, markets won’t have much trouble finding the right answer about the value of the euro.
 It will return to its intrinsic value: zero.
 In the meantime, we could be in for some wild market action as people on both sides of the political question line up and place their bets.